GaelS/flowfield/README.md

 # Flowfield Manager

-This library is to provide a pathfinding mechanism based on vectors field.
+This library provides a pathfinding mechanism based on vectors field.

 You can find a working example here : [Live Example](http://www.apprendre-react.fr/flowfield/)
 ## Getting Started